Applied Opt Ownership

 Applied Stock Ownership Analysis

-About 57.0% of the company shares are held by institutions such as insurance companies.
+About 56.0% of the company shares are held by institutions such as insurance companies.
+The book value of Applied Opt was presently reported as 6.87.
 The company has Price/Earnings To Growth (PEG) ratio of 0.51.
-Applied Opt recorded a loss per share of 4.08.
+Applied Opt recorded a loss per share of 3.57.
 The entity had not issued any dividends in recent years.
 Applied Optoelectronics, Inc. designs, manufactures, and sells various fiber-optic networking products worldwide.
 Applied Optoelectronics, Inc. was incorporated in 1997 and is headquartered in Sugar Land, Texas.
 Applied Optoelect operates under Semiconductors classification in the United States and is traded on NASDAQ Exchange.
 It employs 2534 people.
 For more info on Applied Opt please contact ChihHsiang Lin at 281 295 1800 or go to https://www.ao-inc.com.

 Besides selling stocks to institutional investors, Applied Opt also allocates a substantial amount of its earnings to a pull of share-based compensation to be paid out to its employees, managers, executives, and members of the board of directors.
 Share-Based compensation (also sometimes called Stock-Based Compensation) is a way of paying different Applied Opt's stakeholders with equity in the business.
 It is typically used as a motivation factor for employees to contribute beyond their regular compensation (salary and bonus).
 It is also used as a tool to align Applied Opt's strategic interests with those of the company's shareholders.
 Shares issued to employees are usually subject to a vesting period before they are earned and sold.